susanwrotethis/more-mec-shortcodes/README.md

 ## Description

-Extends Modern Events Calendar Lite by adding a shortcode to display an events list in a non-caledar format.
+Extends Modern Events Calendar Lite by adding shortcodes to display an events list in a non-caledar format.
 The shortcode is for the specific case of classes or activities posted as recurring events, one or more days a week over a series of several weeks.

 **Features**